vyos/vyos-documentation/docs/configuration/firewall/general.rst

-      set firewall interface eth1.100 in name LANv4-IN set firewall interface eth1.100 out name LANv4-OUT set firewall interface bond0 in name LANv4-IN set firewall interfac vtun1 in name LANv4-IN
+      set firewall interface eth1.100 in name LANv4-IN set firewall interface eth1.100 out name LANv4-OUT set firewall interface bond0 in name LANv4-IN set firewall interface vtun1 in name LANv4-IN

    .. note::
       As you can see in the example here, you can assign the same rule-set to